How to Water Moroccan Mint?

 - 🌿 Light Mist: Cleans without damaging tender leaves.

-Is your mint looking drab?
+Is your mint looking sad?
 Watering is often the culprit:

 Water the soil, not the tiles

 Mint grows quickly and becomes very dense.
-It's sometimes difficult to reach the soil through the leaves.
-Our watering can with a fine spout is the solution.
+It is sometimes difficult to reach the soil through the leaves.
+Our fine-spout watering can is the solution.

-- 🎯 Tip: Slip the nozzle between the stems to hydrate the roots directly.
+- 🎯 Precision:Thread the spout between the stems to hydrate the roots directly.

 Get your scissors ready!

 Now that you've mastered watering, don't hesitate to harvest regularly.
-The more you cut the mint buds, the denser it will become.
+The more you cut the tops of your mint, the denser it becomes.